Entangling macroscopic light states by delocalized photon addition

-Differently from the approaches of Refs.\cite{bruno13,lvovsky13}, here we generate real tunable 'macro-macro' entanglement.
-Furthermore, we perform a complete two-mode homodyne detection of the states, in principle allowing us to directly evaluate their entanglement for arbitrary macroscopicity.

 We use the temporal-mode version (see Fig.\ref{fig:trueexp}) of the setup illustrated in Fig.\ref{fig:expscheme} for generating states of the form of Eq.(\ref{eq:oddstate}) experimentally.
 In this case, the two devices for single-photon addition are replaced by a single one, operating on two different traveling temporal modes.
 The coherent superposition of photon additions on mode $1$ or $2$ is obtained by allowing the herald photon from the addition device (based on stimulated PDC \cite{progopt}) to travel two indistinguishable paths of different length towards the herald detector \cite{remoteprep}.
 In principle, besides its higher phase stability, the temporal-mode version of the experiment has the fundamental additional advantage of an easy scalability, because it allows one to increase the number of involved modes without a corresponding multiplication of photon addition devices and detectors.

-We inject several coherent state amplitudes $\alpha$ at the input, and perform a quantum tomographic analysis of the final output states based on time-multiplexed homodyne detection, where an ultrafast modulator controls the phases of the two local oscillator (LO) pulses in the separate temporal modes (more details in the Methods section).
+We inject several coherent state amplitudes $\alpha$ at the input, and perform a quantum tomographic analysis of the final output states based on two-mode time-domain homodyne detection~\cite{Zavatta02}.
+Here, differently from \cite{remoteprep, hybrident}, the phases of the two local oscillator pulses are independently changed in the $[0,\pi]$ interval by controlling their global phase via a piezo-mounted mirror (PZT), and their relative phase by means of a fast electro-optic modulator.
+An ultraprecise timing system, based on a digital synthesizer, is used to generate the modulator driving signal, which is locked to the laser pulses, and to synchronize the acquisition system.
 The reconstructed two-mode density matrices are then used to calculate their NPT and extract the degree of entanglement of the states as a function of their macroscopicity.

 At this point, it is worth noting that a faithful representation of states like those of Eq.~(\ref{eq:oddstate}) requires the reconstruction of a number of density matrix elements that grows extremely fast with the coherent state amplitude $|\alpha|$.
 For example, already for $|\alpha|\approx 7$, corresponding to a mean photon number of $\bar n=|\alpha|^2\approx 50$ photons per mode, at least $3\times 10^7$ density matrix elements need to be calculated.
 Since the brute force approach of full density matrix reconstruction has no hope to succeed with such a huge number of elements, we adopt two different strategies to restrict the reconstructed subspace.